How to Register Your Moped Top ↑

 - The inspection will determine whether the vehicle meets the definition of a moped and establish the Vehicle Identification Number.
 If the vehicle is determined to be a motorcycle, the owner will have to comply with all motorcycle laws.

 - Moped registration must be done in-person at a DMV office.
-Make an appointment in Carson City, Las Vegas and Reno (arrive early to complete the inspection).

 - If you purchased your vehicle from a dealer, be sure to bring all of the paperwork including the Dealer's Report of Sale.